rockettheme/docs/Docs/joomla/extensions/roksprocket/tabs_mode.md

     * **Description** - Allows you to set a description for the item.
 If this is left at *Default* the introtext from the article is used.
     * **Icon** - This allows you to set an icon (generally a small, squared image) which will be placed next to the article title in the module.
     * **Link** - If set, the link will show a **Read More** button as well as link the title.
 This is the article introtext by default.

-2. The **Content Provider and Layout Type** section gives you the ability to set the Layout Mode you wish to use for the module.
-This is often the first setting you want to pay attention to when creating a new RokSprocket module.
-The Content Provider can vary, but in most Joomla instances, this will default to Joomla.

 3. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the items.
 For example, you can have the module pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the module.